 In order to achieve these ambitious goals, the Convention on Biological Diversity created two protocols that enabled the Convention to administrate the increase in biodiversity internationally in a formal agreement.

 The first is the Nagoya Protocol.
-Entering into force in 2014, the protocol allows a transparent legal structure to ensure that the benefits from using genetic resources are shared.
+Entering into force in 2014, the Nagoya Protocol allows a transparent legal structure to ensure that the benefits from using genetic resources are shared.
 Its importance stretches beyond sharing modified products but allows the benefits of resources to be distributed with confidence and transparency.
 The protocol promotes conditions that encourage research on the sustainable use of genetic products.
 These resources may improve future food security or agricultural efficiency.

 Perhaps most importantly, the protocol allows researchers to pool knowledge and allow technological transfer.
 This alone is invaluable, in a world where maximising limited resources is quickly becoming the name of the game.